-Massage therapy and reflexology
+Massage therapy, aromatherapy and reflexology

-Massage therapy or reflexology may help when people are having problems relaxing or getting to sleep.
+These therapies may help when people are having problems relaxing or getting to sleep.

 These therapies can help you with pain, muscle stiffness, breathlessness, anxiety and fatigue, or if you just need something to lift your mood or help you cope with your treatment.